 The figure below shows the workflow you need to implement to stream a custom video or audio source in your app.

-In order to follow this procedure you must have implemented Get Started with Video Calling
+To follow this procedure you must have implemented the SDK quickstart project for Video Calling.

-To create the environment necessary to implement call quality best practice into your app, open the project you created in Get Started with Video Calling.
+To create the environment necessary to implement custom audio and video into your app, open the SDK quickstart Video Calling project you created previously.

 To stream from a custom source, you convert the data stream into a suitable format and push this data using Video SDK.